24 February 2015 by Administrator

 Tel : +603 8871 4227

 Email : –

-The ATM sector is administered in two levels; headquarters and operations.
+The ATM Division is administered in two levels; headquarters and operations.
 The headquarters is located in Putrajaya while operations are located at various stations within Peninsular and East Malaysia.
 The Malaysian airspace is divided into the Kuala Lumpur and Kota Kinabalu Flight Information Regions (FIR). where operations are associated with air traffic control units.
 There are 2 air traffic control centres; in Kuala Lumpur and Kota Kinabalu, a sub-centre in Kuching as well as 12 Control Towers in Peninsular Malaysia, 4 in Sabah and 8 in Sarawak.

-The Air Traffic Management Sector is responsible for the provision of air traffic service for the safe and efficient conduct of flight within Malaysian airspace pursuant to the Chicago Convention 1947.
+The Air Traffic Management Division is responsible for the provision of air traffic service for the safe and efficient conduct of flight within Malaysian airspace pursuant to the Chicago Convention 1947.
 Air Traffic Service is a generic term which encompasses air traffic control, advisory, flight information and alerting service.

 PROGRAM & ACTIVITIES

 The ICAO standard and recommended practices (SARPS) associated with the responsibility of ATM sector are those contained in

 Annex 1 – Personnel licensing,

 Annex 3 – Meteorological Service for International Air Navigation

 Annex 5 – Units of Measurement to be used in Air and Ground Operations,